United States offshore drilling debate: History

+U.S. House Speaker Nancy Pelosi called Bush's energy policy "drill and veto".
+The Drill Responsibly in Leased Lands (DRILL) Act (H.R.
+6515) was one of the bills discussed in the Congress about drilling.
+In Florida, many counties, cities, chambers of commerce, and other local agencies passed resolutions against oil drilling in Florida waters.

+On March 31, 2010, President Obama announced that he was opening new areas in U.S. coastal waters to offshore drilling for gas and oil.
+This was in stark contrast to his reaction only a few weeks later to the Deepwater Horizon explosion and Deepwater Horizon oil spill in the Gulf of Mexico that became the biggest environmental disaster in US history.
+In November 2010, the Obama administration rescinded the decision to open new areas.

+A moratorium on leasing on the Outer Continental Shelf expired in 2012, and a debate started on whether or not to extend it.

-In 2018, a new federal initiative to expand offshore drilling suddenly excluded Florida, but although this would be favored by Floridians, concerns remain about the basis for that apparently arbitrary exception being merely politically motivated and tentative.
+In 2018, a new federal initiative to expand offshore drilling suddenly excluded Florida, but although this would be favored by Floridians, concerns remained about the basis for that apparently arbitrary exception being merely politically motivated and tentative.
 No scientific, military, or economic basis for the decision was given, provoking continuing public concern in Florida.

+In 2023, President Biden signed a Memorandum of March 13, 2023 prohibiting oil and gas leasing in certain arctic areas of the Outer Continental Shelf (Withdrawal of Certain Areas off the United States Arctic Coast of the Outer Continental Shelf from Oil or Gas Leasing).
+However, in January 2025, President Trump revoked that order, and opened up leases within the Arctic National Wildlife Refuge relating to the coastal plain oil and gas leasing program.

 Positive effects

 Energy independence

 A common argument in favor of offshore drilling is it reduces United States dependency on imported oil.
 Geopolitically, the U.S. would be less vulnerable to sanctions by oil-producing countries hostile to the United States.
 It would also make the United States less vulnerable to a stop in a country's oil exports, due to, for example, a civil war or an invasion of that country.
 The debate often makes references to the 1973 oil crisis and 1979 energy crisis.

 Fuel price

-One motivation of increased offshore drilling is to reduce the current fuel prices.
+One argument for increased offshore drilling has been to reduce fuel prices.
 In 2007, the Energy Information Administration at the U.S. Dep. of Energy analyzed the effect of lifting the ban on oil and gas leasing on the Atlantic and Pacific coasts and the eastern Gulf of Mexico.
 With leasing beginning in 2012, the agency projected that production of oil would not be expected to start before 2017, and that as a result US oil production by 2030 would be 7% higher than it would be otherwise.
 The effect on fuel prices, however, would be "insignificant."

-The Natural Resources Defense Council estimated that with increased offshore leasing and drilling, the price of oil would only drop about 3–4 cents in 15 to 20 years.
+The Natural Resources Defense Council, an environmental advocacy group, estimated that with increased offshore leasing and drilling, the price of oil would only drop about 3–4 cents in 15 to 20 years.